 Why does my campaign still say "pending?"

 A campaign will say it's pending until it reaches 500 impressions.
 This can take a few hours until the campaign really gets going.
 If you chose a campaign start date in the future, the campaign will still appear as pending until it reaches 500 impressions on the day it is scheduled to start.
 Don't worry if your campaign still says pending, but it isn't scheduled to start for another 2 weeks.
-If it still appears as if your campaign is pending after 24 hours of your campaign start date, feel free to contact your Customer Success Manager to look for any issues.
+If it still appears as if your campaign is pending after 24 hours of your campaign start date, reach out to [email protected] or your dedicated Customer Success Manager to look for any issues.

 Another reason for a campaign to appear as "pending," even if it has been running for a few days, is that your targeted segments may be very small.
 For example, if you are targeting less than 1000 users in your campaign, it will take some time before the ads are able to reach all of those users, depending on their online activity.

 Lastly, your campaign could still be pending if you are targeting newly uploaded email segments.
 Segments that target email based data still take 7-10 days to process to find and match the cookies associated with those people.
 We recommend launching campaigns targeting email segments early so that the email data has time to process.